Ankr-network/ankr-docs/docs/learn/tokens-governance/how-to-swap-assets-for-ankr-tokens.md

     <img src={require('/img/custom-token-fields.png').default} alt="custom token fields" width="250" />

-4. Click 'Import' to add to your wallet and view your ANKR tokens
+4. Click 'Import' to add to your wallet and view your ANKR tokens.